insightfinder/InsightAgent/mariadb/README.md

 * `extension_metric_field`: Field name for the extension metric name.
 * `metric_format`: metric_format is used to reformat the metric name, example: `{{extension_metric}}_{{metric}}`, `{{extension_metric}}` is get from `extension_metric_field`, `{{metric}}` is the original metric name.
 * `data_fields`: Comma-delimited list of field names to use as data fields.
 If not set, all fields will be reported.
 Each data field can either be a field name (`name`) or a labeled field (`<name>::<value>` or `<name>::==<value>`), where `<name>` and `<value>` can be raw strings (`fieldname::fieldvalue`), curly or complex formatted (`link!!ref=json&auth!!name::=={val} - {ue}`), or a combination.
 If `::==` is used as the separator, `<value>` is treated as a mathematical expression that can be evaluated with `eval()`.
-* `processes_pool`: Number of processes to used in the pool, default is 5.
+* `thread_pool`: Number of thread to used in the pool, default is 20.
 * `agent_http_proxy`: HTTP proxy used to connect to the agent.
 * `agent_https_proxy`: As above, but HTTPS.
 * **`user_name`**: User name in InsightFinder